Islandora-Devops/isle-dc/README.md

 ## Developer Notes

-This is a pseudo code draft of the `docker-compose` file, Docker service and image configuration structure for the ISLE Phase III - ISLE / Islandora 8 Prototype (isle-dc) project.
+This is a prototype of the `docker-compose` file, Docker service and image configuration structure for the ISLE Phase III - ISLE / Islandora 8 Prototype (isle-dc) project.

-Due to the current **DRAFT** status, any software contained within this repo will **not work** and should not be used in any environment yet.
-Updates to follow when the project shifts to the build phase (Februrary 2020).

-Currently there are blank `.keep` files in most of the `config/service` directories.
-They should be removed as services are defined and created.
-If a service doesn't require a config to bind mounted then please remove the appropriate service directory from the `config` directory as needed.

 ## Requirements